 It’s best that you have some oxtails already cooked.
-Day old oxtails will be easier to handle, since they will have cooled all the way off.
+Day-old oxtails will be easier to handle since they will have cooled all the way off.
 If you plan on making these the next day.
 I recommend separating the meat from the bone while it’s hot.
-The meat will shred easier hot than they will cold.
+The meat will shred easier hot than it will cold.

 Can you make ahead?

 Freezer: You can make the oxtails in advance and place in an airtight container.
 Keep in the freezer for 3 months max.
 Thaw 48 hours before using.

 Fridge: After quesadillas cool, place in a freezer storage bag.
 Keep in fridge for 7 days max.

 Reheating: Pop in a 350-degree oven for 10 minutes.

 Cooked chuck roast, short ribs or steak, work great in place of oxtails.

 Quesadillas are one of my favorite things to make because they’re so versatile.
 You can put pretty much anything you want in them, and it’ll be delicious.
 These Oxtail Quesadillas were no exception–they turned out amazing!
 If you have any leftover oxtails, I highly recommend giving this recipe a try.
 And don’t forget to leave me a 5-star rating if you do!

 - 1 cup shredded cheddar cheese room temperature

 - 1 cup shredded Mexican blend room temperature